thealice/simple-pict-backend/README.md

-# Simple Pictionary Backend API
+# Simple Pictionary Backend API, Version 1

 This API is meant to accompany the the Simple FrontEnd code, which can be found [here](https://github.com/thealice/simple-pict-frontend)